Zyin055/Inspect-Embedding-Training/README.md

 ![cmd](https://i.imgur.com/8SCCnsX.jpg)

-It will output two images.
+It will output two images:

-TestEmbed-[step]-loss.jpg, which plots the loss rate from the textual_inversion_loss.csv file.
+Image #1: TestEmbed-[step]-loss.jpg, which plots the loss rate from the textual_inversion_loss.csv file.
 In your A1111 settings, set the "Save an csv containing the loss to log directory every N steps, 0 to disable" setting to 1 for best results.
 Ideally you want a loss rate average to be less than 0.30.

 ![TestEmbed-500-loss](https://i.imgur.com/i2BvuM0.jpg)

-TestEmbed-[step]-vector.jpg, which plots the magnitude of each vector inside the embedding.
+Image #2: TestEmbed-[step]-vector.jpg, which plots the magnitude of each vector inside the embedding.
 The higher the magnitudes, the less flexible the the embedding will be to other words in a prompt.

+In this example, the embedding had a learning rate of: 0.05:10, 0.02:20, 0.01:60, 0.005:200, 0.002:500, 0.001:3000, 0.0005

 ![TestEmbed-500-vector](https://i.imgur.com/A5AbHpQ.jpg)

 Since each token in an embedding has 768 vectors, this can add up to a lot of lines being plotted and end up in a jumbled mess.
-In the .py file you can change the VECTOR_GRAPH_LIMIT_NUM_VECTORS variable to limit how many are plotted.
+In the .py file you can change the `VECTOR_GRAPH_LIMIT_NUM_VECTORS` variable to limit how many are plotted.

 ![TestEmbed-500-vector-(100-vector-limit)](https://i.imgur.com/F3ZWiHD.jpg)